TomKrauss/pks-edit/doc/manual/grammar.md

 - navigation patterns.
 These are used to navigate hyperlinks from one file to another (e.g. to navigate into an imported or included file).
 - tag sources.
 These define the indices used for cross reference searches (ctags e.g. for the C programming language)
-- code analysers.
+- code analyzers.
 These are used to calculate additional suggestions for the suggestion / code completion functionality.
   Currently only one code analyzer is available, extracting all words / identifiers (not honorring syntax at all) from the current text displayed in the editor.
 To use that analyzer in a grammar, add `"analyzer": "words"` to the grammar.
+- The `wordCharacterClass`, which is used to define the borders of an identifier (used in cursor navigation and code completion) and the translation table from lower case to upper case and vice versa (used during upper/lower case conversions).
+The following word character class defines identifiers consisting solely of alpha characters and define lower to upper case `a-z=A-Z`.
+In a `wordCharacterClass` all character (ranges) on the left side of the `=` sign are treated as lower case characters and all corresponding character (ranges) on the right hand side are treated as the corresponding upper case characters.
+If there are identifiers, which do not fall in the category lower/upper case they might be added to the right side of the `=` sign as the `-` character and all digits in the following character class `a-z=A-Z0-9-`.

 Every grammar resides in an own JSON file named 'grammar_id'.grammar.json and has a unique id (name), which is associated with a document type.
 The grammar files are placed in the PKS_SYS directory.
 The document types are defined in a file